 Accommodation covers your accommodation in our Volunteer House.

-Food is based on three meals from both our local breakfast lady, Luisha, and a local restaurant where lunch and dinner are served.
+Food is based on three meals from a local restaurant where breakfast, lunch, and dinner are served.

-We have a local staff of three which we pay through the programme fee.
-The few paid employees of Atoll Volunteers are local Maldivians, creating jobs for the local community with any foreign staff working on a voluntary basis.
+We have three local staff we employ for maintenance work and completing our accounts.
+The few paid employees of Atoll Volunteers are local Maldivians, creating jobs for the local community and providing them with valuable skills for their future.
+All our international staff (Volunteer Coordinator and Marine Biologists) are here on a voluntary basis.

-Recreational activities is based on an average cost, but we seek to vary these as much as possible and one trip may be snorkelling at neighboring island Veyvah, while another would be visiting the small community of Olhuvelifushi across the atoll, and thus costs differ for each trip.
+Recreational activities are based on an average cost, but we seek to vary these as much as possible.
+One trip may be snorkelling at neighboring island Veyvah, while another would be visiting the small community of Olhuvelifushi across the atoll, and thus costs differ for each trip.

 Some programmes have higher running costs, like our marine conservation programmes, which is the reason why they are more expensive.